 On Sunday, News Limited’s Catholic columnist Miranda Devine tried to pin the London riots on lesbian mothers, and then had the audacity to say that same-s-x marriage would be “a pyrrhic victory if it were achieved through intimidation of its opponents“.
 (Italics mine).

 So what’s all this about?
 Why is the ACL really backing out of public meetings and community discussions on gay marriage?

-When they started their campaign in 2004, only 38 per cent of voters supported gay marriage.
-Now, seven years later, it’s more than 50 per cent and up to at least 64 per cent depending on what poll you look at.
-Some 75 per cent of Australians regard gay marriage as “inevitable.”
+When it started its campaign in 2004, only 38% of voters supported gay marriage.
+Now, seven years later, it’s more than 50% and up to at least 64% depending on what poll you look at.
+Some 75% of Australians regard gay marriage as “inevitable”.

 The attitudinal shift is huge.
 Seven of the eight Labor state branches have passed motions in support of gay marriage and all manner of public figures have begun editorialising in favour, having read the public mood.

 Every time the ACL is forced to explain its position in public, defend its arguments and prove its case, it goes backwards.

 Those who are undecided on the topic and who attend a public meeting to hear both sides, invariably leave as a supporter of equal marriage.